pete6184/Py_Me_Up_Charlie/README.md

 # Python_Challenge

-PyBank
+**PyBank**

 In this challenge, we setup a script to analyze the financial records of a company.

 When you run the script, you will receive the following data:

--The total number of months included in the dataset -The net total amount of "Profit/Losses" over the entire period -Calculate the changes in "Profit/Losses" over the entire period, then find the average of those changes -The greatest increase in profits (date and amount) over the entire period -The greatest decrease in losses (date and amount) over the entire period.
+*The total number of months included in the dataset *The net total amount of "Profit/Losses" over the entire period *Calculate the changes in "Profit/Losses" over the entire period, then find the average of those changes *The greatest increase in profits (date and amount) over the entire period *The greatest decrease in losses (date and amount) over the entire period.

-PyPoll
+**PyPoll**

 In this challenge, we were asked to helping a small, rural town modernize its vote counting process.